schance995/stylish-shell/README.md

 # Style Your Shell With Swagger!

 The Linux shell can be a cold, dark, lonely place.
 It only takes a little software to make it a brighter, colorful, and user-friendly place.
 This workshop will spruce up your Linux console experience with the Fish shell and software that provides additional functionalities beyond the Coreutils.
 We'll also learn how to install software outside the Ubuntu repositories, as well as some choice software.

-Please take a moment to appreciate our free software community for producing tools that respect the user's freedom.
+All software installed today is free (as in beer and freedom) and open source!
+Please take a moment to appreciate the free software community for developing tools that respect the user's freedom.

 ## Prerequisities